tpascarella/sr50/docs/spending/taxes.md

 # Taxes

-## Significance of Taxes
+## Importance

 ![Taxes proportion](/img/taxes-dark.svg)

-Taxes as an expense go largely unnoticed because they are an invisible expense.
-You don't *pay* taxes, you have taxes *taken* from you, and then you get back the excess.
-But this is a mistake since taxes make up approximately 1/3rd of your salary.
+Taxes, as an expense, go largely unnoticed because they are invisible.
+You don't *pay* taxes, you have taxes *taken* from you, and then you get back the excess in April.
+But thinking this way is a mistake since taxes make up approximately 1/3rd of your salary.

-Taxes should be one of the first places you optimize because no one, and I mean *no one* will ever be sad about paying less in taxes.
+Taxes should be one of the first places you optimize because no one, and I mean *no one* will be sad about paying less in taxes.

 ## Tax Reduction Strategies